ResearchMethods/Feedback_onderzoeksplan/research_plan_feedback_s4549775.md

 # General

 All in all this is a very big improvement over your research idea.
 You incorporated a lot of feedback, and significantly improved most aspects of your plan.
-There a a few things which can still be improved, but apart from the planning this is already in a really god state.
+There a a few things which can still be improved, but apart from the planning this is already in a really good state.